Mark Smith starts the poetry slam in Chicago.

 Fall: Juliette returns to Albuquerque fresh from the Lollapalooza tour.
 Takes over Poetry & Beer from Reily and introduces Albuquerque to poetry slam.
 Torrez also brings in Slam luminaries Bob Holman and Hal Sirowitz.

 June: Kenn Rodriguez the inaugural Taos Poetry Circus Slam championship.
 The first Poetry & Beer Grand Slam is held.
-Trinidad Sanchez, Jr. wins the initial Albuquerque City Championship.
+Trinidad Sanchez, Jr. wins the first-ever Albuquerque City Championship.
 Joining Sanchez on the inaugural Albuquerque Poetry Slam Team are Jim Stewart, Dr. Bob Wilson and Poetry & Beer co-host Matthew John Conley and alternate Kenn Rodriguez.

 August: Team ABQ attends the National Poetry Slam championships in Ann Arbor.
 The team finishes in 18th place, making it to the semi-finals on its first trip to NPS.
 Asheville, NC (with future Albuquerquean Danny Solis on board) wins the national Championship.
 Boston’s Patricia Smith wins her fourth individual title in six years.